SpicySyntax/sub-track/usage.md

+## Sub-Track Usage Guide

-Sub-Track Usage GuideThis guide provides basic setup instructions for developers.Node.js VersionThis project is intended to run on a recent Long-Term Support (LTS) version of Node.js.
-We recommend using Node.js 20 (Iron).If you use nvm (Node Version Manager), you can set the correct version in your terminal by running:
+This guide provides basic setup instructions for developers.Node.js VersionThis project is intended to run on a recent Long-Term Support (LTS) version of Node.js.
+We recommend using Node.js 20 (Iron).
+If you use nvm (Node Version Manager), you can set the correct version in your terminal by running:

 ## Node Version